killfactory/KtMControl/readme.md

 # KtMControl

 KtMControl is a small Windows tray utility for controlling the mouse with the keyboard.
 It lets you quickly "drill down" into the screen by repeatedly selecting one of 9 regions with the numpad, then perform a mouse click without touching the mouse.

+The main goal we're trying to achieve here is next:
+Many interfaces allow keyboard navigation, but sometimes there is that special button that is completely unselectable without grabbing the mouse or it's unstable/unusable.
+Sometimes it could even be that the button is on the same place on the screen, if it's a part of some fixed UI - that would be the best scenario for this app.
+You'll have to remember once the path to it, something like ctrl-9-5-6-7-/ and then it would land in your memory the same way any other keyboard combination does.

 ## How it works